Zenduty/docs/docs/HostedGraphite.md

 ![](/img/Integrations/HostedGraphite/4.png)

-11. Then set the "alert criteria" and select the notification channel that you have created in step 7.
+11. Then set the "alert criteria" and select the notification channel that you have created earlier.
 Add alerting notification interval.
 Save.

 ![](/img/Integrations/HostedGraphite/5.png)